8 Chapter 8 – Rendezvous

 Figure 2: In Distinct Co-Planar Orbits, a Rendezvous’ Target and Interceptor Satellites.

 In the big picture, we are moving the interceptor from a smaller orbit to a larger orbit.
 If we think about the most efficient way we know to do this, the idea of a Hohmann Transfer comes up.
 This is exactly what is going to be used to complete this maneuver.
 However, since we cannot just have it at any given location in the final orbit, then we need to carefully consider the timing of both the interceptor’s maneuver, as well as the timing of the target satellite’s position.
-To do this, we want to plan for both of them to meet at the Rendezvous Point as seen in the figure below.
+To do this, we want to plan for both of them to meet at the Rendezvous Point as seen in Figure 3 below.
 This is the point where the interceptor will complete the Hohmann Transfer and coincide with the orbit of the target.
 For the sake of simplicity, we are going to assume both the initial orbit of the interceptor and the orbit of the target are circular.

 The presented image illustrates a medium co-planar rendezvous scenario.
 In this maneuver, the target and interceptor, depicted by their respective orbits (blue and orange), initially occupy separate orbits within the same plane.
 The objective of the interceptor is to manipulate its orbit to align with the target, allowing for a successful rendezvous.
 The illustration provides a visual representation of the dynamic process involved in achieving medium co-planar rendezvous.